 My PGCE in secondary teaching (11-18) of Modern Languages (French/German) is also from University of Durham (2002-2003).

 I am originally from Templepatrick, Northern Ireland.
 I am married to Brian, who is a computer programmer.
 He has kindly helped me with the layout of this website so it looks nice but he hasn’t helped me with the content so all the mistakes are mine!
-In my free time I enjoy going to the cinema, reading, knitting, crochet, photography, scrap-booking and card-making.
+In my free time I enjoy going to the cinema, reading, knitting, crochet, sewing, photography, scrap-booking and card-making.
+Sometimes I go swimming and cycle.